coshinen/blog/pages/quotes.md

 excerpt: Here are my favorite quotes from someones that inspire me or make me laugh.
 ---
 > Paul Graham, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html){:target="_blank"}:
 > * Your life doesn't have to be shaped by admissions officers.
-It could be shaped by your own curiosity.
+It could be
+> shaped by your own curiosity.
 It is for all ambitious adults.
+And you don't
-And you don't have to wait to start.
+> have to wait to start.
+In fact, you don't have to wait to be an adult.
+There's
-> In fact, you don't have to wait to be an adult.
-There's no switch inside you that magically flips when you turn a certain age or graduate from some institution.
+> no switch inside you that magically flips when you turn a certain age or
-> You start being an adult when you decide to take responsibility for your life.
+> graduate from some institution.
+You start being an adult when you decide to
+> take responsibility for your life.
 You can do that at any age.
 > * Fouls happen.
 The thing to do when you get fouled is not to lose your cool.
-Just keep playing.
+> Just keep playing.
 > * The best protection is always to be working on hard problems.
+Writing novels
-Writing novels is hard.
+> is hard.
 Reading novels isn't.
-> Hard means worry: if you're not worrying that something you're making will come out badly, or that you won't be able to understand something you're studying, then it isn't hard enough.
-There has to be suspense.
+Hard means worry: if you're not worrying that
+> something you're making will come out badly, or that you won't be able to
+> understand something you're studying, then it isn't hard enough.
+There has to
+> be suspense.

 > Steve Jobs, [Text of Steve Jobs' Commencement address (2005)](https://news.stanford.edu/2005/06/14/jobs-061505){:target="_blank"}:
 > * Stay Hungry.
 Stay Foolish.
 > * Your time is limited, so don't waste it living someone else's life.
+Don't be
-> Don't be trapped by dogma - which is living with the results of other people's thinking.
+> trapped by dogma - which is living with the results of other people's thinking
-> Don't let the noise of others' opinions drown out your own inner voice.
+> .
+Don't let the noise of others' opinions drown out your own inner voice.
+And
-> And most important, have the courage to follow your heart and intuition.
+> most important, have the courage to follow your heart and intuition.
+They
-> They somehow already know what you truly want to become.
+> somehow already know what you truly want to become.
+Everything else is
-> Everything else is secondary.
+> secondary.

 > Linus Torvalds, [Re: log-buf-len dynamic](https://lkml.org/lkml/2003/9/23/215){:target="_blank"}, [Reference](https://shlomif.livejournal.com/39215.html){:target="_blank"}:
 > * Those that can, do.
 Those that can't, complain.